shaopingping05/selfattention-network/README.md

 ## Run

 Reproducible results are possible on (NVIDIA) GPUs using the [tensorflow-determinism](https://github.com/NVIDIA/tensorflow-determinism) library.
-It was tested with keras-tcn
+It was tested with model_test.py